-Any person who makes a substantial threat, exhibits threatening behavior, or engages in violent acts on OVEC property shall be removed from the premises pending the outcome of an investigation.
+Any person who makes a substantial threat, exhibits threatening behavior, or engages in violent acts on OVEC property shall be removed from the premises.
 OVEC will initiate an appropriate response, which may include, but is not limited to, suspension and/or termination of any business relationship, reassignment of job duties, suspension or termination of employment, and/or criminal prosecution of person or persons involved.